Geo-AID Logo

 Expressions

 Geo-AID mostly operates on expressions.
 They are variable definitions and both sides of rules.
 Expressions can be mathematical operations, function calls, lines, distances and literals.
 All expressions produce values of certain types.
-These can be divided into the following categories:

 Point collections are sequences of point letters, like AB, ABC, GFED, X, A'V. For a name to be collectable, it has to be a single, uppercase letter with an arbitrary number of ticks (') following it, that represents a point.
 Point collections can also be constructed using &(...) syntax.
 You can use them on the left-hand side of let statements to unpack the rhs expression onto a point collection.
 Note, however, that not all types have that option.